waku-org/docs.waku.org/docs/guides/js-waku/light-send-receive.md

 title: Send and Receive Messages Using Light Push and Filter
 ---

 This guide provides detailed steps to start using the `@waku/sdk` package by setting up a Light Node to send messages using the [Light Push protocol](/overview/concepts/protocols#light-push), and receive messages using the [Filter protocol](/overview/concepts/protocols#filter).
-Check out the [installation guide](/guides/js-waku/#installation) for steps on adding `@waku/sdk` to your project.
+Have a look at the [installation guide](/guides/js-waku/#installation) for steps on adding `@waku/sdk` to your project.

 ## Create a Light Node